pop-os/async-fetcher/README.md

 ## Features

 - Configurable API with optional state abstractions.
-- Supports parallel execution on an asynchronous tokio runtime.
+- Ability to manipulate the inner future of each state with `FetcherExt`'s `wrap_future` method.
-- Decompress or process the fetched file before moving it into the destination.
+- Optionally decompress or process the fetched file before moving it into the destination.
-- Optional checksums to validate the fetched and destination files.
+- Optional `Digest`-based checksum integration to validate the partial and final destinations.
-- Optional progress callback events
+- Optional progress callback events to monitor progress of a fetch.
+- Optional content-type callback to modify the destination path based on the content type.
 - Only fetches files when the existing file:
   - does not exist
   - is older than the server's copy